poseidon-framework/poseidon-framework.github.io/trident.md

 -<bad_individual2> # This one is from a different time period
 ```

-By prepending `-` to the bad individuals, we can exclude them from the new package. `forge` always collects all entities (packages, groups, individuals) it should include, and only then substracts the ones it should exclude.
-Duplicated entries in the forgeString/File are treated as one entry.
-If only a negative selection, so only entities for exclusion, are listed, then `forge` will assume you want to merge all individuals in the packages found in the baseDirs (except the ones explicitly excluded, of course).
-An empty forgeString will therefore merge all available individuals.
+By prepending `-` to individuals, we can exclude them from the new package. `forge` will apply excludes and includes in order.

+If the first entity is negative, then forge will assume you want to merge all individuals in the packages found in the baseDirs before the exclude statements are applied.
+An empty forgeString will merge all available individuals.

 ##### Other options